jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 If you are not familiar with RDF you may want to read more at `LinkedDataTools <http://www.linkeddatatools.com/>`_ or directly from the `W3C Specifications <http://www.w3.org/TR/rdf11-primer/>`_.

 The world of data exchange is composed of two primary players; *data providers* and *data consumers*.
 Whether those two parties are people or software applications they require this knowledge to turn *data* into useful *information*.
-We discussed efforts underway on transferring this information in the Semantic Models vs. Semantic Markup section of *Modeling Concepts*.
+We discussed approaches to transferring this information in the **Semantic Models vs. Semantic Markup** section of *Modeling Concepts*.

 Adding the semantics to the model allows all of the meaning of the data to be in one known location.
 Each data instance has a pointer to its parent CCD.
 Example::